Key Takeaways

 Local residents told Xinhua that Houthi workers had been preparing the ports to receive fuel shipments ahead of the attacks.

-Roughly 40 minutes before the strikes, Israel reportedly warned civilians to leave the areas.
+Forty minutes before the strikes, Israel reportedly warned civilians to leave the areas, highlighting the urgency of the situation.
 Earlier in the day, British Maritime Trade Operations (UKMTO) had also advised vessels to steer clear of waters near Houthi-held ports.

 On Friday, the group claimed responsibility for a missile attack on Israel’s Ben Gurion Airport, which Israeli officials said was intercepted.
 The attack came in response to Israeli airstrikes on Tuesday that killed dozens in Sanaa and destroyed the capital’s airport, including three commercial aircraft.